-Delivered by Yorkshire Dales Millennium Trust in partnership with Forest of Bowland AONB, this 14-month project engaged local volunteers and Kew Millennium Seed Bank to propagate and "foster" sustainably collected seed into plug plants.
+Delivered by Yorkshire Dales Millennium Trust in partnership with Forest of Bowland National Landscape, this 14-month project engaged local volunteers and Kew Millennium Seed Bank to propagate and "foster" sustainably collected seed into plug plants.

 The four key species were bird's-eye primrose Primula farinosa, globe flower Trolllius europaeus, melancholy thistle Cirsium heterophyllum and saw-wort Serratula tinctoria.